dataviscourse/tutorials/README.md

 ### CS 5630 / CS 6630

-The 2016 Visualization website is built with [Jekyll](http://jekyllrb.com).
+The visualization tutorials website is built with [Jekyll](http://jekyllrb.com) and uses the github-pages plugin.
+It is build directly by github pages.

 #### Ubuntu Prerequisites